Figure 1. Q-View Software workflow.

 Within Image Processing, set the plate overlay.

 Perform Well Assignment.

 Within Data Analysis, click Perform Analysis to generate

 charts and reports.
 Customize and export the results as desired.

-Ensure the computer meets at least the minimum specification:
+Ensure the computer meets the following minimum specification:

 For optimal performance:

 If you do not have a Q-View Software installer, contact a Quansys representative by email